Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Results and discussions

-As is expected from Sec.~\ref{III_B}, the right-end critical temperature exhibits significant variations with $n$.
-This is also seen in Figs.~\ref{fig7}(a-f).
-Furthermore, one finds that the behavior of $T_{cR}$~(red curves with circles) versus $t_A$ strongly depends on the parity of $n$.
-This is certainly related to the fact that the first six sites on the right end of the chain are determined by this parity.
-We have $AABAAB$ for even $n$, see Figs.~\ref{fig7}(a, c, e), while we obtain $AABABA$ for odd $n$, see Figs.~\ref{fig7}(b, d, f).
-There are two important features different for even and odd values of $n$.
+{As can be expected from the results discussed in Sec.~\ref{III_B}, the right-end critical temperature $T_{cR}$~(blue spheres) exhibits significant variations with $n$.
+This expectation is confirmed by the data given in Figs.~\ref{fig7}(a-f).
+However, more precisely, we find that the behavior of $T_{cR}$ versus $t_A$ depends on the parity of $n$.
+This is certainly related to the fact that the first six symbols on the right end of the chain are determined by this parity: $AABAAB$ for odd $n$, see Figs.~\ref{fig7}(a, c, e); $AABABA$ for even $n$, see Figs.~\ref{fig7}(b, d, f).}